aartikis/RTEC/docs/existing-apps.md

 ## Running RTEC with a bash execution script

 ### Running an Existing Application
   1. **See the supported applications.** RTEC currently supports the applications that appear as table names in the file "execution scripts/defaults.toml".
 This is the configuration file of RTEC where we list the default execution parameters for each of the supported applications.
-For example, see the table corresponding to the "toy" application that we use as a running example in the [manual of RTEC](../RTEC_manual.pdf) below:
+For instance, see the table corresponding to the "toy" application that we use as a running example in the [manual of RTEC](../RTEC_manual.pdf) below:

 ```
  [toy]